 You don’t want to be rushed.
 Plus, there will be plenty to fill the time between the campus tour and appointment(s) with advisors for admissions, student finances, and/or academics.

 “Kick the tires” and ask tough questions.
 After the campus tour, roam around the campus on your own.
 Spend time with students; ask directions (It’s a great way to get into conversations and talk to more than one student).
 Go to the library, eat at the dining hall, ask a student to show you their dorm room (dorms are rarely included on the tour).
 Scan student newspapers and bulletin boards, which can be revealing about campus culture and the level of extracurricular activity.

 If you’re planning on living in the dorm, one of the best ways to determine whether a campus offers the “right fit” is by arranging an overnight visit.
 This is a great way for you to really get a good picture of what campus life is really like.

 Some colleges will pay part of your trip expenses or your hotel stay, as well as treat you to meals in the college dining facilities.
 Ask about the details of these offers ahead of time so you can plan accordingly.
 Be sure your visit is scheduled directly with the school so you qualify for any related accommodations or reimbursements.

-Browse the Campus Visit Guide for information on visiting Adventist colleges and universities, or look at the College Fairs schedule to see if and when there is one near you.
+Browse the Campus Visit Guide for specific information on visiting any of the 13 Adventist colleges and universities.
+Or look at the College Fairs schedule to see if and when to visit a fair near you.